...

 Our underinsured motorist attorneys can help when the at-fault driver doesn’t have insurance or doesn't have enough insurance to cover your damages.

-People understandably do not like to make injury claims on their own insurance when someone else causes a car wreck.
-But if you are in a car accident and the other driver has no insurance, or does not have enough insurance, then you may have to make a claim on your uninsured motorist coverage.
+People understandably do not like to make injury claims on their own insurance when someone else causes a car accident.
+But if you are in a car accident and the other driver has no insurance, or does not have enough insurance coverage, then you may have to make an uninsured motorist claim under your own policy.
 Before you do, though, it pays to ensure the at fault driver and vehicle are truly uninsured.

-Sometimes when the police report indicates there is no insurance our attorneys often find insurance coverage to pay for injuries and property damage.
-Our lawyers are familiar with auto insurance coverage and can review your case for free to explore if the at-fault driver is uninsured.
-Please call us for a free consultation and we can review the police report with you to see if there may be additional coverage not listed on the report.
-This topic is covered in more detail below, by Claire Tate Rehmet, one of our auto wreck lawyers.
+Sometimes when the police report indicates there is no insurance our attorneys often find additional insurance coverage to pay for injuries and property damage.
+Our lawyers are familiar with auto insurance policies and uninsured motorist claims, and can review your case for free to explore if the at-fault driver is uninsured.

 How do your attorneys verify that a driver is uninsured when they cause a wreck in the state of Texas?